Sasuke (TV series): 2005–2011: Monster9, American qualifiers and cancellation

-2012–2019: reboot, international expansion and spinoffs
+2012–present: reboot, management change and spinoffs

 Following the end of the Monster9 legal proceedings in July 2012, TBS made the decision to reboot Sasuke and Sportsman No. 1.
 Sasuke would be renamed Sasuke Rising and would be produced by FOLCOM, with former assistant producer and series creator Masato Inui returning to helm the show alongside Dreamax Television.
 Sportsman No. 1 would be handled by other TBS departments and would be renamed to Sports Danshi Grand Prix, due to a ownership dispute over the trademark with Ushio Higuchi.